minyao-huang/minyao-huang.github.io/_pages/about.md

 I am a first-year master's student from [Business School](https://bs.csu.edu.cn/), [Central South University](https://www.csu.edu.cn/index.htm).

-My research interests lie in behavioral finance, risk management, and AI+finance.
+My research interests lie in behavioral finance and risk management.

 Should you have any academic communications or be interested in forms of cooperation, please feel free to email me at hmy_2002@csu.edu.cn 😃